Humility: Hinduism

 Mahatma Gandhi interprets the concept of humility in Hinduism much more broadly, where humility is an essential virtue that must exist in a person for other virtues to emerge.
 To Mahatma Gandhi, Truth can be cultivated, as well as Love, but Humility cannot be cultivated.
 Humility has to be one of the starting points.
 He states, "Humility cannot be an observance by itself.
 For it does not lend itself to being practiced.
 It is however an indispensable test of ahimsa (non-violence)."
 Humility must not be confused with mere manners; a man may prostrate himself before another, but if his heart is full of bitterness for the other, it is not humility.
 Sincere humility is how one feels inside, it's a state of mind.
 A humble person is not himself conscious of his humility, says Gandhi.

 Swami Vivekananda, a 19th century scholar of Hinduism, argues that the concept of humility does not mean "crawling on all fours and calling oneself a sinner".
-In Vivekananda's Hinduism, each human being the Universal, recognizing and feeling oneness with everyone and everything else in the universe, without inferiority or superiority or any other bias, is the mark of humility.
+In Vivekananda's Hinduism, each human being is the Universal, recognizing and feeling oneness with everyone and everything else in the universe, without inferiority or superiority or any other bias, is the mark of humility.
 To Dr. S Radhakrishnan, humility in Hinduism is the non-judgmental state of mind when we are best able to learn, contemplate and understand everyone and everything else.